krbz999/templatemacro/README.md

 # Template Macro
 You can use this module to trigger macros on certain events related to Measured Templates.
 The events include:
-- when a template is created, deleted, moved, hidden, or revealed.
+- when a template is created ("whenCreated"), deleted ("whenDeleted"), moved ("whenMoved"), hidden ("whenHidden"), or revealed ("whenRevealed").
-- when a token enters the area of a template, leaves the area, or moves within the area.
+- when a token enters the area of a template ("whenEntered"), leaves the area ("whenLeaving"), or moves within the area ("whenStaying").
+- when a token moves from outside a template, through it, and ends their movement outside of it ("whenThrough").
+- when a token starts its turn in combat within a template ("whenTurnStart") or ends its turn in combat within a template ("whenTurnEnd").

 You can create macros in two ways:
 - place a template and open its config, then click the icon in the header.